Skip to Content

 a.
 Request Submission

-Contact Vice President of Academic Affairs to reserve campus facilities.
+Contact the Dean of Students to reserve campus facilities.
 Spaces are reserved on a first-come-first served basis.
 The college can state in advance that certain spaces cannot be reserved for speech activities.
 Common examples include libraries, offices, hallways, and classrooms during instructional hours.
 Any other restrictions on expressive activities that occur in indoor facilities must apply equally to everyone and not depend on the content or viewpoint of the expression, or the possible reaction to the expression.

 b.
 Timing